 - Expected QoS estimate in the area for FL training;

-- UE QoS configuration in PCF / capability (if UEs can meet the required QoS (2MBPS) in the specified areas);
+- QoS configuration in PCF / capability for the FL transmission QoS flow (if UEs can meet the required QoS (2MBPS) in the specified areas);

 - User Consent check for each member.

 4. 5GS estimates and provides following analytics / predictions to the application server: